 More comfortable computer use

 Repetitive strain injury, carpal tunnel syndrome, chronic back pain, headaches and stress-related disorders are common to many computer users.
-While changes to the work station — chair design, monitor and keyboard placement — can improve the ergonomics, the Alexander Technique teaches you how to use your body comfortably even when the work station is not ideal.
+While changes to the work station — chair design, monitor and keyboard placement — can improve the ergonomics, the Alexander Technique teaches the computer user how to use your body comfortably even when the work station is not ideal.
 With the Alexander Technique you can learn how to avoid injury and relieve the tension and pain often associated with computer use.

 Your Alexander Technique teacher can teach you how to:

-- sit upright without strain
+- sit comfortably upright without strain

 - prevent spinal compression and muscular tension in the neck, shoulders and upper back